bkidwell/youtube-quick-loader/README.md

 YouTube Quick Loader is a single-file HTML+JavaScript program you can use to quickly start playing YouTube videos from URLs you find in your RSS feeds, or shared from your friends via forums or social media.

-Normally, when you open a YouTube video URL in your desktop browser, there are several UX problems:
+Normally, when you open a YouTube video URL in your desktop browser, there are some UX annoying problems, including:

 * The YouTube UI takes a long time to load, especially on low-powered computers.
 * The video playback widget does not have an option to fill the browser WINDOW, except in full screen mode.